 For a young person from a family without formal education or financial resources getting to university is practically impossible.
 The few that do manage it find it so difficult to adapt that the majority of them abandon their studies.
 Bottom Line supports 396 young people from their very first day at university until their graduation.

 The United States, with an area of almost 10 million square kilometers and more than 320 million inhabitants, is the fifth largest country in area in the world and the third largest in population.
 Its GDP represents a quarter of the world’s GDP, making it indisputably the leading economic, military, political and cultural power.
 It is also one of the most ethnically and culturally diverse nations, as a result of massive immigration throughout its history.
-Fundación MAPFRE is present in the United States, providing support to two projects in Massachusetts and Florida.
+Fundación MAPFRE is present in the United States, providing support to more than 10 projects in different States.

 United Way of Webster and Dudley provides economic aid to 17 health and humanitarian organizations who work with more than 7,000 beneficiaries in the cities of Webster and Dudley in Massachusetts, United States.